Cytolysin: Pore forming cytolysins

-pore forming process
+Pore-Forming Process

 A more complex pore formation process involves an oligomerization process of several PFC monomers.
 The pore forming process comprise three basic steps.
 The cytolysins are produced by certain microorganisms at first.
 Sometimes the producer organism needs to create a pore at its own membrane to release such cytolysins, like the case colicins produced by Escherichia coli.
 Cytolysins are released as protein monomers in a water-soluble state in this step.
 Note that cytolysins are often toxic to its producing hosts as well.
 For example, colicins consume nucleic acids of cells by using several enzymes.
 To prevent such toxicity, host cells produce immunity proteins for binding cytolysins before they do any damage inward.

 In the second step, cytolysins adhere to target cell membranes by matching the "receptors" on the membranes.
 Most receptors are proteins, but they can be other molecules as well, such as lipids or sugars.
 With the help of receptors, cytolysin monomers combine with each other and form clusters of oligomers.
 During this stage, cytolysins complete transition from water-soluble monomers state into oligomers state.